 1921 Jessie Burrall brings the Burrall Bible Class to Stephens.
 It becomes so popular, thousands of students from both Stephens and the University of Missouri attend.

-1921 The Ten Ideals are born, ten values that Stephens women pledge to adhere to.
+1921 The Ten Ideals are born, ten values to which Stephens women pledge to adhere.

 1923 Science Hall—now Hickman Hall—opens.